mother-of-all-self-hosting/ansible-role-postgres-backup/docs/configuring-postgres-backup.md

 <!--
 SPDX-FileCopyrightText: 2021 foxcris
-SPDX-FileCopyrightText: 2021 - 2024 Slavi Pantaleev
+SPDX-FileCopyrightText: 2021-2024 Slavi Pantaleev
-SPDX-FileCopyrightText: 2024 - 2025 Suguru Hirahara
+SPDX-FileCopyrightText: 2024-2026 Suguru Hirahara

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Setting up Postgres backup
+# Setting up postgres-backup-local

-This is an [Ansible](https://www.ansible.com/) role which sets up [prodrigestivill/docker-postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local) for backing up [Postgres](https://www.postgresql.org/).
+This is an [Ansible](https://www.ansible.com/) role which installs [postgres-backup-local](https://github.com/prodrigestivill/docker-postgres-backup-local) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

+postgres-backup-local backs up PostgreSQL database to local filesystem periodically and rotate backups.

+>[!NOTE]
-For a more complete backup solution (one that includes not only Postgres, but also other configuration/data files), you may wish to look into [BorgBackup](https://github.com/mother-of-all-self-hosting/ansible-role-backup_borg) instead.
+> For a more complete backup solution (one that includes not only Postgres, but also other configuration/data files), you may wish to look into [BorgBackup](https://github.com/mother-of-all-self-hosting/ansible-role-backup_borg) instead.

 ## Adjusting the playbook configuration